PV Measurements, Inc. Technical Support PVM-Support@groups.ioWelcome to PVM Support!

 Don't say mean things about anybody, even if they're true.

-Don't include a copy of the previous post in your post.
-It just clutters your reader's screen.
+Don't include text from the previous post in your post.
+It clutters your reader's screen.
 Exception: if you're responding to a part of a post that is several items down the post topic thread, you may excerpt the relevant part for inclusion in your post to help orient your reader.

 Hint about Managing your Subscription